 On 2 September 2014, legislation to repeal the MRRT in Australia received the support of both Houses of Parliament.
-The repeal will take effect at a later date to be fixed by proclamation and therefore the MRRT will continue to apply until that date.
+The MRRT will continue to apply until 30 September 2014.
 At 30 June 2014, the Group carried an MRRT deferred tax asset (net of income tax consequences) of US\$698 million.
-Subject to determination of the effective date, an income tax charge approximating this amount is expected to be recognised in the 2015 financial year.
+An income tax charge approximating this amount is expected to be recognised in the 2015 financial year.